Get insider access

 2. Best Upper Mid-Range Headphones For Music

 The best upper mid-range headphones for music we've tested are the HiFiMan Edition XS.
 Unlike the Sennheiser HD 800 S, they use planar magnetic drivers instead of dynamic drivers, which are more common.
-Thanks to this design, they can reproduce bass more accurately than competitors at this price point and create a better representation of their soundstage.
+Thanks to this design, they can reproduce bass more accurately than competitors at this price point, and they create a better representation of their soundstage.
 On the other hand, their transducer is more complex, resulting in more minor deviations in sound reproduction between units.
 They have a bulkier and heavier design than the Sennheiser and feel less premium.
-However, their ski-band headband distributes the headphones' weight evenly, meaning you won't feel fatigued during long listening sessions.
+However, their ski-band headband distributes the headphones' weight evenly, so you won't feel fatigued during long listening sessions.

 See our review